Pareto Optimization with Robust Evaluation for Noisy Subset Selection: Previous Algorithms

 The process of PONSS algorithm is shown in Algorithm~\ref{alg:PONSS}.
 PONSS compares solutions by $\theta$-domination and updates the population $P$ in lines~5--17.
 However, using $\theta$-domination will make the size of $P$ very large.
 PONSS then introduces a parameter $B$ to limit the number of individuals in the population $P$ for each possible subset size.
 If the number of individuals $\bm{z}\in P$ of size $|\bm{x}'|$ surpasses $B$ (lines~7--8), PONSS iteratively re-evaluates and compares two individuals randomly selected from $Q$, and the superior one is retained (line~10--15).
 This process is repeated $B$ times to guarantee that no more than $B$ individuals of identical size remain in $P$.

 For noisy subset selection in Definition~\ref{def1}, PONSS~\cite{qian2017subset} can find a subset $S$ with size at most $k$ satisfying

-For the submodular case where $\gamma_{\text{min}}=1$, PONSS can achieve a constant approximation ratio even with a constant $\epsilon$, outperforming the greedy algorithm and POSS, which only provide a $\Theta(1/k)$ approximation rate.
-PONSS retains solutions with close $F$ value through $\theta$-domination, reducing the risk of superior solutions being replaced by inferior ones.
-In noisy real-world settings, it demonstrates superior performance compared to both the POSS and greedy algorithms.
+For the submodular case where $\gamma_{\text{min}}=1$, PONSS can achieve a constant approximation ratio even with a constant $\epsilon$, significantly outperforming the greedy algorithm and POSS, which only provide a $\Theta(1/k)$ approximation rate.
+PONSS retains solutions with close $F$ value through $\theta$-domination, reducing the risk of superior solutions being erroneously replaced by inferior ones.
+Consequently, in noisy real-world scenarios, it consistently demonstrates superior performance over both POSS and the greedy algorithm.

-Although $\theta$-domination can prevent inferior solutions from eliminating superior ones, PONSS still faces inefficiency during the process of population update.
+Although $\theta$-domination can prevent inferior solutions from eliminating superior ones, PONSS still encounters efficiency bottlenecks during the process of population update.
 To ensure robustness to noise and limit the population size, PONSS re-evaluates individuals during each population update, resulting in an additional computational cost of $2B$.
 To obtain a solution with theoretical guarantee, the computational cost of the PONSS algorithm is $B\log 2k$ times that of the POSS algorithm.